 Though there is a wide variety of infections and issues a person can acquire during their time in a medical facility, there are a few that seem to occur more frequently.
 These include the following:

 Hospital infections can be serious.
-Not only do they mean that you and your loved ones will have to deal with the emotional impact of a new illness, but they also mean that you will have to begin the diagnosis and treatment process all over again, possibly including:
+Not only do they mean you and your loved ones will have to deal with the emotional impact of a new illness, but they also mean you will have to begin the diagnosis and treatment process all over again, possibly including the following:

 Some hospitals may fail to take ownership of the new infection you’re dealing with.
 You should not be responsible for paying any additional charges for an illness that arose due to medical malpractice.